-This high unmet need and siloed nature of behavioral health and physical health care were identified in the 2006 Institute of Medicine Crossing the Quality Chasm series as contributing to low-quality care.14 On average, 80 million Americans visit an ambulatory care center with major depressive disorder as their primary diagnosis, indicating potential to impact patient outcomes through treatment within the context of primary care.15 Primary care providers have reported preferring integrated care, reporting more effective communication and lower stigma about mental health and substance use for patients.16 Behavioral Health Integration Workgroup Updated: January 9, 2017

-Research has consistently shown healthier patients and populations including decreased depression, anxiety, and positive impacts on medical conditions including diabetes, increases in quality of life, and higher patient satisfaction.^{17,18} It is clear that screening without adequate treatment, referral to specialty care without close coordination or follow-up, and co-located behavioral health specialists without systematic tracking of outcomes or evidence-based treatments do not work.
+This high unmet need and siloed nature of behavioral health and physical health care were identified in the 2006 Institute of Medicine Crossing the Quality Chasm series as contributing to low-quality care.
+On average, 80 million Americans visit an ambulatory care center with major depressive disorder as their primary diagnosis, indicating potential to impact patient outcomes through treatment within the context of primary care.
+Primary care providers have reported preferring integrated care, reporting more effective communication and lower stigma about mental health and substance use for patients.
+Research has consistently shown healthier patients and populations including decreased depression, anxiety, and positive impacts on medical conditions including diabetes, increases in quality of life, and higher patient satisfaction.
+It is clear that screening without adequate treatment, referral to specialty care without close coordination or follow-up, and co-located behavioral health specialists without systematic tracking of outcomes or evidence-based treatments do not work and are not recommended.

 Addressing behavioral health needs within primary care for the majority of patients is cost-saving.
-The Institute for Clinical and Economic Review estimates that behavioral health integration using the Collaborative Care Model represents a valuable improvement.19 Primary care settings are the natural home for behavioral health services for the majority of a population, enhancing access to behavioral health care, reducing stigma, and increasing physical and behavioral health in a cost-effective manner.20 Additionally, those with severe and persistent mental illness often lack access to primary care and may be more comfortable receiving services within a behavioral health practice.
-Integrating behavioral health into primary care, and providing physical health care services within the walls of behavioral health clinics, has been clearly called out as a means to achieve whole-person, patient-centered care.
+The Institute for Clinical and Economic Review estimates that behavioral health integration using the Collaborative Care Model represents a valuable improvement.
+Primary care settings are the natural home for behavioral health services for the majority of the population, enhancing access to behavioral health care, reducing stigma, and increasing physical and behavioral health in a cost-effective manner.
+Additionally, those with severe and persistent mental illness often lack access to primary care and may be more comfortable receiving services within a behavioral health practice.
+Integrating behavioral health into primary care, and providing physical health care services within the walls of behavioral health practices, has been clearly called out as a means to achieve whole-person, patient-centered care.